Meet the man who led Alabama through the April 2011 tornado disaster

-Residents of northern Alabama, many of whom had been awaked by an early morning band of severe thunderstorms, huddled in safe rooms and storm shelters for much of the afternoon and evening amid a relentless onslaught of rotating thunderstorms.
+Residents of northern Alabama, many of whom had been awakened by an early morning band of severe thunderstorms, huddled in safe rooms and storm shelters for much of the afternoon and evening amid a relentless onslaught of rotating thunderstorms.
 For many, one man was their lifeline during the seemingly endless hours of fury: James Spann.

-Spann is the chief meteorologist at ABC 33-40 in Birmingham.
-He’s a veteran in the field and beloved by other meteorologists and the public alike.
-And, during the infamous April 27, 2011 tornado outbreak, he broadcast live tornado coverage nonstop for more than eight hours and is credited with saving countless lives.
+Spann is the chief meteorologist at ABC 33/40 in Birmingham.
+He’s a veteran in the field and beloved by meteorologists and the public alike.
+And, during the infamous April 27, 2011, tornado outbreak, he broadcast live tornado coverage nonstop for more than eight hours and is credited with saving countless lives.

 The storms that shaped Spann’s career path